 The Modern & Classical Language Department annually sponsors and organizes Chinese New Year Celebrations by delivering a series of Chinese cultural events in conjunction with the China Program Office in late January or early February.
 The cultural events last about one week and include Chinese New Year culture showcase, Chinese traditional music and dance performances, Chinese arts & crafts, Chinese martial arts, tea ceremony, and Chinese food workshops.
 It is a great opportunity for college students, Springfield K-12 students and Springfield communities to explore Chinese culture.
 All events are open to the public, please come and join us to celebrate Chinese New Year next year.

-Please join us for the 5th Annual World Language Showcase on March 25, 2020.
-Help your students make that transition from high school to college by bringing them to interact with language faculty and college students studying in world languages.
+Our annual World Language Showcase helps your students make that transition from high school to college by bringing them to interact with language faculty and college students studying in world languages.
 There will be contests, proficiency activities, guest speakers and LOTS of languages.

 Every fall and spring semesters the Department of Modern and Classical Languages organizes the Polyglot Hour, an informal gathering to promote cultural exchange and language competence.
 The event is open to any MSU student, faculty, staff, or community member interested in practicing their foreign languages.
 No minimum proficiency level is required (we welcome everyone, from novice learners to native speakers).

 All meetings are monitored by MCL graduate students who are native or advanced speakers of languages such as Spanish, French, or German.
 No registration or notice is necessary.
 Coffee, cookies, and refreshments are provided.
 Come join us!